 - Vacancies: If the property sits empty between tenants, you’ll lose rental income.

-- Management and HOA Fees: A property manager can ease the burden but typically charges about 10% of the rent.
+- Management and HOA Fees: A property manager can ease the burden, but typically charges about 10% of the rent.
 If applicable, HOA fees are an additional cost.

 To sum it all up, selling or renting out your home is a personal decision that depends on your circumstances.
 Whatever you decide, evaluating your options will help you make the best choice for your future.